 Try the smoked salmon or the spinach and cheese.
 There is usually something that is bound to please, whatever your taste.

 And for dessert try a sweet crêpe, like caramel and ice cream, or a crêpe suzette.
 Top it off with a jug of Norman cider, for a perfect meal.
+You can read more about foods and drinks in Normandy here.

 5) Go Shopping